 One of the TIE fighters chasing them wasn't so well flown.
-Leia saw it smash into the tower and shatter into a fireball reach the control cockpit.
-Threepio followed her, prattling on about something she couldn't catch.
+Leia saw it smash into the tower and shatter into a fireball.

 The Falcon twirled and flew parallel to the ground again, but only for a few seconds before Lando took it almost straight up.